Read your latest personalised notifications

 The penalty may be ejection from the ESC event without reimbursement and a denial of access to all ESC events for a year.
 See section E for more details.

 3. ESC trademarks and logos are the full property of the ESC.
 They cannot be used, reproduced or associated with any presentation or session without the ESC’s prior approval.4.
 The ESC does not make its press database or registration lists available to anyone.

-1. Industry, session presenters, exhibitors or their PR representatives, may not distribute press materials at ESC events, without prior written approval from the ESC Press Office.
+1. Industry, session presenters, exhibitors or their PR representatives, may not distribute press materials related to ESC events, without prior written approval from the ESC Press Office.

-Any press materials that Industry, session presenters, exhibitors or their PR representatives wish to release during an ESC event and which refer to the ESC, must be sent electronically for review by the ESC Press Office at least two weeks before the event.
+Any press materials that Industry, session presenters, exhibitors or their PR representatives wish to release related to ESC event and which refer to science to be presented at the ESC event, must be sent electronically for review by the ESC Press Office at least two weeks before the event.

 2. Press materials subject to this embargo comprise any ESC related news releases or statements, including press releases, summaries, abstracts, findings, etc.

 Industry, presenters, exhibitors or their PR representatives' press materials cannot include the ESC and/or affiliated trademarks or logos, without ESC approval.

 3. Press materials may be released only once the embargo is lifted by the ESC.Results and information related to sessions at any event organised by the ESC are strictly confidential and cannot be presented or announced in any manner or for any purpose whatsoever prior to presentation in the ESC scientific session (unless the embargo has already been lifted by the ESC itself).

-4. Should circumstances arise in which the trial organisers consider prior disclosure, total or in part, it is imperative that the ESC is consulted (see section D. “Other legal requirements”).
+4. Should circumstances arise in which the trial organisers consider prior disclosure, total or in part, it is imperative that the ESC is consulted before dissemination (see section D. “Other legal requirements”).